Do you want to improve your written English?

 This is really getting you to use descriptive English with very very few words.
 You want to get as few words as possible to be as descript as possible.
 So that you can get somebody to buy the article that you want to sell.

-If you want to sell you a car, want to low mileage, beautiful car, well-maintained, one careful, yours for twenty thousand euro.
-Okay.
+If you want to sell you a car: low mileage, beautiful car, well-maintained, one careful owner, yours for twenty thousand euro.

 So descriptive.
-Not another load of waffle but just very very few words, so it’s a good way to practice descriptive English.
-Okay.
+Not another load of waffle but just very very few words, so it’s a good way to practise descriptive English.

 And you can do that in terms of selling the car, selling your home, a visit to a hotel, visit to the zoo, whatever activities that you have get people to be really really descriptive.

 Every word has some sort of synonym.
-Even the word zebra.
-Okay.
+Even the word ‘zebra’.